4 Most Common Questions About Setting Board Goals

-With goals in place, your board is able to set and maintain a focus on what matters, foster a sense of team collaboration, and measure your progress.
+With goals in place, your board can set and maintain a focus on what matters, foster a sense of team collaboration, and measure your progress.

-How many goals should we have?
+How many goals should our board have?

-At a minimum, we recommend having 3 – 5 goals that you work on each year.
+At a minimum, we recommend having 3 – 5 goals you work on each year.
 What’s more important than quantity, though, is to find the right balance for each board.

 Some boards that are well-oiled machines may have a higher capacity to manage the workload than others.
 These boards may have the capacity for 3-5 goals for each committee.

-Goal setting should become an annual cycle, aligned with the school year.
+Goal setting should become an annual cycle aligned with the school year.

-Should we share our board goals?
+3. Should we share our board goals?
 Who should we share them with?

 Your goals are your board’s internal guideposts.
 But they’re also a public statement of the board’s priorities.
 So, be open and transparent about your goals, even making them public to be viewed.

-In fact, we advise members to fire up the BoardOnTrack platform during board meetings to discuss goals.
+We advise members to fire up the BoardOnTrack platform during board meetings to discuss goals.
 And that means anyone observing your meetings or reviewing the minutes will be aware of them.

-What’s the CEO’s role in creating and implementing board goals?
+4. What’s the CEO’s role in creating and implementing board goals?
 Who else participates in creating and developing board goals?